dijonmusters/simple-db/README.md

 # Simpled DB

 A promise-based wrapper for indexeddb with a simplified API.
+Think localStorage but for object storage!

 ## Getting Started